annh9b/JPEGView-Static/README.md

 **JPEGView-Static supports nearly ALL image file formats, including too old and too new ones, so it is called the Absolute Image Viewer for Windows.**

 Create an issue to support a format that is still not supported - that is a quest!

+**ICC color profiles are supported, so your images will be shown in accurate colors.**